allegroai/clearml-docs/docs/faq.md

 Your firewall may be preventing the connection.
 Try one of the following solutions:

-* Direct python "requests" to use the enterprise certificate file by setting the OS environment variables CURL_CA_BUNDLE or REQUESTS_CA_BUNDLE.
+* Direct python "requests" to use the enterprise certificate file by setting the OS environment variables `CURL_CA_BUNDLE` or `REQUESTS_CA_BUNDLE`.
 For a detailed discussion of this topic, see [https://stackoverflow.com/questions/48391750/disable-python-requests-ssl-validation-for-an-imported-module](https://stackoverflow.com/questions/48391750/disable-python-requests-ssl-validation-for-an-imported-module).
 * Disable certificate verification

   :::warning